timvideos/getting-started/Ideas.md

 ## HDMI2USB

 HDMI2USB is a core hardware project in the Tim Video's suite.
 There are two types of projects to work on with the HDMI2USB system;
- * Firmware Projects - As the device uses a Xilinx Spartan 6 FPGA, developing much of the hardware is actually a process of developing software!
-[More information on HDMI2USB firmware]().
+ * Firmware Projects - As the device uses a Xilinx Spartan 6 FPGA, developing much of the hardware is actually a process of developing software!<br>[More information on current HDMI2USB firmware](https://github.com/timvideos/HDMI2USB/wiki/Firmware).
- * Extension Boards - The Digilent ATLYS only has limited I/O, extension boards are PCBs which connect to the Digilent ATLYS's [VHDCI connector](http://en.wikipedia.org/wiki/Very-high-density_cable_interconnect) and extend the functionality.
-[More information on HDMI2USB extension boards]()
+ * Extension Boards - The Digilent ATLYS can be extended via the [VHDCI connector](http://en.wikipedia.org/wiki/Very-high-density_cable_interconnect).<br>[More information on existing HDMI2USB extension boards]()

+#### Digilent ATLYS Prototype Board

 **All hardware projects will require you to have a [Digilent ATLYS prototype board](http://digilentinc.com/Products/Detail.cfm?NavPath=2,400,836&Prod=ATLYS).**

-### HDMI2USB Extension Boards
 For developing features for the HDMI2USB system we use a [Digilent ATLYS prototype board](http://digilentinc.com/Products/Detail.cfm?NavPath=2,400,836&Prod=ATLYS).

 > The Atlys circuit board is a complete, ready-to-use digital circuit development platform